-- Railroad workers who also have been employed in other industries that pay into Social Security may have their Railroad Retirement credits, benefits, and taxes transferred to the Social Security system.
+- Railroad workers who have also been employed in other fields that pay into Social Security may have their Railroad Retirement credits, benefits, and taxes transferred to the Social Security system.

-- Retirees may also be eligible for a refund for excess payments toward Social Security.
+- Retirees may also be eligible for a refund of excess payments they made toward Social Security.
 These retirees must have paid taxes into both systems while working between 1951 and 1974.
 The Social Security tax refund is paid as a one-time lump sum.

 - Retirement benefits may be passed to spouses, divorced spouses, widows, widowers, children, and parents of deceased workers.
-In order for family members to qualify, the individual must have worked in the railroad industry at the time of retirement or death.
+The individual must have worked in the railroad industry at the time of retirement or death in order for family members to qualify.

 - Railroad retirement payments grow each year with cost-of-living adjustments.

 Disadvantages of the system include:

-- Government regulations prevent railroad workers from receiving full benefits from both the Railroad Retirement and Social Security systems.
+- Government rules prevent railroad workers from receiving full benefits from both the Railroad Retirement and Social Security systems.
 A Railroad Retirement check cancels out any funds up to the amount that the retiree might qualify for through Social Security.

-- Retirees who received pensions from other U.S. government jobs, nonprofit organizations, and some foreign governments after 1985 will have their Tier-1 payment reduced.
-The amount is usually not more than half the other pension.
+- Retirees who received pensions from other U.S. government jobs, nonprofit organizations, and some foreign governments after 1985 will have their Tier 1 payment reduced.
+The amount is often not more than half the other pension.

 Is the Railroad Retirement System Worth It?

-The Railroad Retirement program provides benefits to eligible railroad workers and their families that can help provide income security during retirement.
-The eligibility criteria are strict, and the formulas for calculating benefits are exacting, especially if you have also worked for a non-railroad employer and accrued Social Security benefits.
-However, the benefits are relatively generous, making them worthwhile for those who are eligible.
+The RRS provides benefits to railroad workers and their families that can help provide income during retirement.
+But the rules are strict.
+The formulas for calculating benefits are exacting, especially if you have also worked for a non-railroad employer and accrued Social Security benefits.
+But the benefits are generous, making them worth it.

-Although these guidelines can help you assess your expected benefit from the program.
-You can contact the local Railroad Retirement Board field offices using the Railroad Retirement Board's field office locator for information specific to you.
+These guidelines can help you assess your expected benefit from the program.
+You can contact the local Railroad Retirement Board field offices using their field office locator for information specific to you.